tytydraco/yessleep/out/The_Sisters_of_Perdition_part_8_FINAL.md

 For a while we were silent as we surfed.
 No one was really speaking until Max asked a question of Hugo.

 “In your cycle were you the only one who didn’t blaspheme the holy spirit?”
+Max asked.

-Max asked.“No there was another, master Jacob didn’t either.”
+“No there was another, master Jacob didn’t either.”
 Hugo responded.

 Grimoire blanc chimed in “I miss master Jacob much though I am glad he did not have to return to this wretched world.”

 “What about you?
 Were you the only one in your cycle that didn’t?”
+Hugo asked, concerned.

-Hugo asked, concerned.“Yeah I was the only one” Max responded.
+“Yeah I was the only one” Max responded.

 “What are you talking about?”
 I asked confused